Best Must-Try Restaurants in Birmingham

 Usullay, vegetarian restaurants take a rustic and frugal approach but this pulls out all the stops.
 You will be wowed by the inventive flavour combinations and stunning presentation.
 It has grown and developed a strong following by taking the modern approach to dining.

-Adam Glamacinsk became famous when he was operating a tiny sushi stall in the Bullring Indoor Market.
+Adam Glamacinsk became famous when he was operating a tiny sushi stall in the Bullring Indoor Market right in Birmingham City Centre.
 He specializes in Japanese food in a typically English arcade.
 This restaurant is just as good for a romantic evening meal as a quick lunch.
 The menu of Sushi Passion looks like an edible comic books trip.
 The platters of sushi and sashimi are works of art.

 The wilderness provides a true dining experience for its customers.
 This place has went through a complete transformation including preserving moss on the walls, theatrical-style leafy canopy and water drips like rain into windowsill trough of plants you can eat.